 (8) The Secretary must make a determination granting a claim for a concession card if the Secretary is satisfied that the claimant is qualified for the card.

-Note: The Secretary must not make a determination granting a claim for a seniors health card in certain circumstances if the Secretary makes a request under subsection 75(2) or (3) of the claimant (about providing tax file numbers): see subsections 76(1A) and 77(1A).
+Note: In some cases, the Secretary must not make a determination granting a claim for a seniors health card or an income - tested health care card if the Secretary makes a request under subsection 75(2) or (3) of the claimant (about providing tax file numbers): see subsection 77(1).

 (9) A determination under subsection (8) granting a claim for a seniors health card: